BlackIG/data_engineering/apple_analysis/README.md

 ## 🔍 The Problem

-We had a simple challenge: identify how customers buy across Apple products — which products come first, how quickly do they return for more, and what combinations sell together?
+We had a simple challenge: identify how customers buy across Apple products which products come first, how quickly do they return for more, and what combinations sell together?

-To solve that, we built five workflows using PySpark — each answering a different business question.
+To solve that, we built five workflows using PySpark, each answering a different business question.

 ---